Thalhammer/snowman/README.md

   While present in the executable, they where never exposed with headers so no user code should rely on them.
 I might implement them at some point, though.

-- **Personal model training**:
-  With the takeover by [seasalt.ai](https://github.com/seasalt-ai/snowboy), a library containing code to train personal models was also released.
-I have not reversed it yet, but I took a quick look and it uses most of the same backend code, so it should be fairly simple to implement.
-  However, I need to set up a test environment for it first, so give it some time.
-Until then you can train models using the official Docker container.

 ### Universal models